May 8 2008

 • Click on the center icon on the toolbar.

-To alter the torsion angle of certain residues of your structure:
+To alter the torsion angle of certain residues of your structure manually:

 • Convert your pdb structure into an ICM object.

-• Click on the change torsion angles icon on the toolbar (see button key above).
+• Click on the change torsion angles icon on the toolbar (see image below).

-• Click and drag on the atom around which you wish to rotate a residue.
-The changing angle will be displayed in orange.
+• Click on the bond until you see the torsion angle displayed in yellow (see image below).
+Click and hold on the bond around which you wish to rotate a residue.
+The changing torsion angle will be displayed in orange.

 NOTE: This option can be used more effectively in conjunction with the variable label option.